-The differences in dialects between the 838 Polish civilians to whom the New Zealand government gave refuge in 1944, and the Taranaki Poles is understandable: they come from opposite sides of the country.
-The early Polish settlers in Taranaki originated from north-western Poland, and many spoke Kaszubian and Kocewian dialects.
+The differences in dialects between the 733 Polish children and their 105 caregivers, to whom the New Zealand government refuge in 1944, and the Taranaki Poles of the 1870s is understandable: they come from opposite sides of the country.
+The early Polish settlers in Taranaki originated from northwestern Poland, and spoke Kaszubian and Kociewian.
 The WW2 Poles came from what was then still eastern Poland.

-There had been a family story that Jacob Kuklinski senior came from Kraków, but a second cousin, née Jeanette Kuklinski (Michael Kuklinski’s granddaughter), gained primary evidence to the contrary.
+There had been a family story that Jacob Kuklinski senior came from Kraków, but a second cousin, née Jeanette Kuklinski (Michael Kuklinski’s granddaughter), found out the truth.

-Benna: “She told me the story of how her dad, our dad’s nephew, John [Kuklinski], got her a job at the Bank of New South Wales, closed now, in Rimu Street, Inglewood.
-One day the bank manager said to her, ‘If you’ve ever got nothing to do, go and have a look in the archives.’
-She went and had a look, and found that granddad Kulkinski, Jacob, was the first Polish person to deposit money there.
+Benna: “She told me how her dad, our dad’s nephew, John [Kuklinski], got her a job at the Bank of New South Wales—closed now—in Rimu Street, Inglewood.
+One day the bank manager said to her, ‘If you’ve ever got nothing to do, have a look in the archives.’
+She had a look, and found that granddad Kulkinski, Jacob, was the first Polish person to deposit money there.

 “She went home to her father and said, ‘Dad, I know where great-granddad comes from.’
 The archives said that Jacob Kuklinski was Polish, and he came from Broda.
 That was a surprise.

-Benna: “Then the doctor told Dad that he had to get off the land, and we sold our little farm [in Kaimata Road South].
-Dad sold all his cows and nine of us were living in a house on the Ganaway’s farm [in Ratapiko], nine of us because Pat wasn’t yet born.”
+Benna: “The doctor told Dad that he had to get off the land for the sake of his health, and we sold our little farm [in Kaimata Road South].
+Dad sold all his cows and nine of us were living in a house on the Ganaway’s farm, nine of us because Pat wasn’t yet born.”